 Now, before anyone dares to convince you that this is all a question of laziness and speaking slang, I can reassure you it isn’t – language has distinct spoken and written forms and therefore grammar.

 So, if you want to improve on your speaking…

-…you need to start noticing and practicing how people really speak in the language you are learning.
+…you need to start noticing and practicing how people really speak in Spanish.

 In fact, in most cultures in the world people will say a lot of empty or meaningless things just so they maintain speaking and keep their turn – they get to the good-stuff, the meaningful stuff later on.
 You’ll recognize this in English when people say things like “well yeah, but….” “erm…. well….” and “I see what you mean.”

 One of the best ways to improve your speaking skills is by not focusing on the correctness of what you are saying but the meaningfulness of the message you are trying to convey.